 The Retail Price Index (RPI) increase assumption is set based on the difference between conventional gilt yields and index-linked gilt yields at the accounting date using data published by the Bank of England, specifically the 18 year point on the BoE spot inflation curve.
-The RPI assumption is therefore 3.2% p.a.
+The RPI assumption is therefore 3.6% p.a.

-As future pension increases are expected to be based on Consumer Price Index (CPI) rather than RPI, the actuary has made a further assumption about CPI which is that it will be 0.9% below RPI i.e. 2.3%.
-This is a slightly higher differential than last year.
+As future pension increases are expected to be based on Consumer Price Index (CPI) rather than RPI, the actuary has made a further assumption about CPI which is that it will be 0.9% below RPI i.e. 2.7%.
 The actuary believes this is a reasonable estimate for the future differences in the indices, based on the different calculation methods and recent independent forecasts.

-Salary increases are then assumed to increase at 1.8% per annum above CPI in addition to a promotional scale.
+Salary increases are then assumed to increase at 1.5% per annum above CPI in addition to a promotional scale.